chaos-lang/chaos-lang.org/website/docs/17_spells.md

 occultist.json
 ```

-The Chaos interpreter expects to find a file named `example.kaos` if your spell name is `example`, as
+The Chaos runtime expects to find a file named `example.kaos` if your spell name is `example`, as
 an entry point for loading up the module.
 So the spell name and the name of the file with `.kaos` extension have to match.

 Here is an example **occultist.json** file: